SiddAjriY2Jaccount/visualize-api-data/README.markdown

-# JavaScript Bar Chart: Using ChartJS
+# JavaScript Bar Chart: Using AnyChart

-Visualizing API data from IoT devices using Vanilla JS
+Visualizing API data from IoT devices using Vanilla JS and AnyChart library